arnohaase/p2p-node-handshake/README.md

 ## Unit Tests

+The project has unit tests for message serialization and deserialization based on sample messages in the Bitcoin spec, but little unit test coverage beyond that.

-Tokio does network I/O through traits, so the networking code (which is a lot of the code) is unit testable in principle.
-But in my experience that has limited usefulness since integration tests using actual network interfaces causes the challenging bugs, and comprehensife unit tests were not explicitly called out as a priority.
-Plus it would have been tedious work, so I decided to make it out-of-scope.
+Tokio does network I/O through traits, so the abstractions for unit tests are in place.
+But it would have been tedious work, and comprehensive unit tests were not explicitly called out as a priority, so I decided to treat it as out-of-scope.

 ## Verifying the handshake with bitcoind